Nobody wakes up and says, “I want to be a micromanager.” The cycle of a toxic leader is slow and destructive to team performance.

 Steve couldn’t understand why this was happening.
 His plan was working up to this point.
 He was in a reactionary mode and couldn’t see past what was actually happening.
-Steve transitioned from a leader to a boss.

 - His team was no longer self-sufficient.
 They waited and depended on him for everything.

 - Steve was no longer teaching them which builds team growth.
 He was telling them.

 - Steve’s daily capacity of his key resources – time, energy, talent, and patience – were over-allocated.

 - As the business demands grew, he could no longer meet those demands.

 RELATED: Defining Your Leadership Legacy - How Ethical Leadership and a Legacy Definition Make You Timeless